 Examples of in-kind donations include food, clothing, and medicine.
 If in-kind donations work for your organizational model, they can save you many dollars.
 For example, if your organization seeks to bring food and water into areas struck by natural disasters, getting in-kind supplies is most certainly useful.

 It can be the case that you can’t directly use the in-kind donations for your programs.
 In this case, you could always use them in auctions (depending on the type of items).
 If you choose to do this, you have to clearly communicate (ideally on your website) which items you’re able to accept, and where are your collection points – if not at your offices.

 It’s important to note that in-kind donations do not only include items like food, clothing, and medicine.
-In-kind donation can be someone delivering a speech or a workshop for free or someone building your website at no cost.
+An in-kind donation can be someone delivering a speech or a workshop for free or someone building your website at no cost.

-It’s important to keep in mind that we’ve outlined possible funding sources here, not necessarily financial models for running a nonprofit.
+It’s important to keep in mind that in this article we’ve outlined possible nonprofit funding sources, not necessarily financial models for running a nonprofit.
 If you’d like to learn more about financial models, read this article By William Landes Foster, Peter Kim, and Barbara Christiansen.

-When it comes to securing funds for your organization, make sure to have a plan in place.
-Invest in relationships with donors, whether they are individuals, foundations, corporations or government funders.
+When it comes to securing funds for your organization, you should always make sure to have a plan in place.
+Invest in relationships with donors, whether they are individuals, foundations, corporations, or government funders.
 All of these relationships take time to develop and need to be cultivated.
 You should respect every kind of support.

 For more nonprofit tips, visit our nonprofit blog.